 If you’re a literary fan, you will rejoice in the sights that are present in many a John Steinbeck novel, himself a native to Monterey.

-And if you venture a bit further south from the city before you hit Carmel, you can enjoy the splendours of the 17-mile drive — a coastal route that is considered to be one of the most scenic drives in the entirety of the US.
+And if you venture a bit further south from the city before you hit Carmel, you can enjoy the splendours of the 17-mile drive — a coastal route that is considered to be one of the most scenic drives in the entirety of the US and I think it is absolutely spectacular!

 Carmel-by-the-Sea

 If you’re looking for Monterey’s more posh and high-end cousin, then you would find yourself in charming Carmel-by-the-Sea.
-Known for its famous former mayor (Clint Eastwood), cobbled streets and ultra-quaint city centre, Carmel is oozing with character and charm and is an unmissable stop on the San Francisco to Big Sur drive.
+Known for its famous former mayor (Clint Eastwood), cobbled streets and ultra-quaint city centre, Carmel is oozing with character and charm and is an unmissable stop on the drive to Big Sur.

 Carmel is filled with upmarket shops, quaint cafes, artist’s studios and galleries, fantastic restaurants and countless tasting rooms for local wineries.